 Our brain cancer research

 Examples of our brain cancer research teams, achievements and projects include:

-- A/Professor David Ziegler leads our Targeted Therapy group, the only laboratory program in Australia dedicated to researching and finding new treatments for Diffuse Intrinsic Pontine Glioma (DIPG).
+- A/Professor David Ziegler leads our Brain Tumours group, the only laboratory program in Australia dedicated to researching and finding new treatments for Diffuse Intrinsic Pontine Glioma (DIPG).
 Children’s Cancer Institute is the Australian hub of the international DIPG registry, working with DIPG researchers from around the world.

 - A critical problem for research in improving treatments has been lack of surgical tissue from biopsies.
 To solve this, we initiated a national DIPG tumour donation protocol.
 With tissue donated from autopsies, we have grown DIPG cells in the laboratory as they grow in the brain (in ‘neurospheres’) to investigate DIPG’s biology and test new therapies.
 In the past three years, we have screened over 3,700 pharmaceutical compounds and identified a number of exciting potential new treatments.
 We’re looking to change the future of children with brain cancer.